Ryubi98/config-files/README.md

 # config-files

-This repository contains all my configuration files
+This repository contains several of my configuration files, such as:

+- Zsh
+- Git
+- MacOS
+- CSS